trimstray/nginx-admins-handbook/README.md

 }

-# or all . directories/files in general
+# or all . directories/files in general (remember about .well-known path)
 location ~ /\. {

   deny all;